tranquilink2022-gif/CapsuleWardrobeAI/replit.md

 **Routing and Navigation**
 - Client-side routing via wouter with routes: `/` (home), `/capsule/:id` (detail)
 - Bottom navigation pattern for mobile-first experience with four main tabs: Capsules, Shopping, Outfits, Profile
-- All tabs accessible immediately upon login - no forced onboarding
-- Optional multi-step onboarding flow triggered by "+" button to create new capsules
+- First-time users see automatic onboarding to create their initial capsule
+- After completing onboarding once, all tabs become accessible immediately
+- Users can create additional capsules anytime via "+" button which triggers onboarding flow
-- Onboarding renders as overlay, not blocking other features
+- Onboarding renders as overlay, not blocking access to other features

 ### Backend Architecture